 Corona situation: Meal benefits can be temporarily used for delivery costsNews, 3/24/2020

-In order to ease the financial difficulties caused by the coronavirus, the Tax Administration has made temporary changes to its decision on fringe benefits (link in Finnish).
+In order to ease the financial difficulties caused by the coronavirus, the Tax Administration has made temporary changes to its decision on fringe benefits.
 The change concerns the use of meal benefit to pay for food delivery, as employees may have to work from home and may not be able to use their regular meal benefits in workplace cafeterias.

 The new decision will be in force from 24 March 2020 to 31 August 2020.

 During this time, employees are allowed to use their meal benefits to pay for the delivery costs of their meals in addition to the meals themselves.
 There have been no changes to the amounts or other terms of meal benefits.
 The employer may offer a maximum of €10.70 in meal benefit for each working day.